A Night at the Roxbury: Production

 Based on the sketch known as The Roxbury Guys, Amy Heckerling was a fan and asked co-creator Steve Koren to write a film script based on it.
 His original draft was described as being similar to Saturday Night Fever, but Heckerling was unimpressed as she considered the characters to be from Los Angeles and the sons of an immigrant who was disappointed in their lifestyle.
 Several jokes ended up on the cutting room floor including a gag where the Butabi brothers meet a coke dealer in the bathroom who offers them the substance by calling it different names.
 After finally breaking down and telling them what it is he is selling, the brothers were to respond by saying that they do not do drugs.

 In May 2019, Kattan claimed in his memoir that he was pressured by producer Lorne Michaels to have sex with Amy Heckerling so she would direct the film (although she ultimately only produced, rather than directed it).
 This incident ultimately ended his friendship with Ferrell.

 Shooting for the film occurred in Los Angeles between July 21, 1997, and September 18, 1997.
 The Roxbury was a real Los Angeles-area nightclub, located in West Hollywood on the Sunset Strip.
 It was a popular celebrity haunt in the mid-1990s; however, it closed in 1997, before the release of the movie.
 The exterior shots used to represent The Roxbury in the movie are actually those of a club formerly known as Billboard Live; ironically, Billboard Live is also the setting of the movie's first scene.
 The Mayan Theater in downtown Los Angeles served as the Roxbury's interior in the film.

 The original real-life Roxbury location later became a taco restaurant, and most recently hosted a high-end gym as of 2024, while the Billboard Live location used for the Roxbury exterior shots in the movie is now a different nightclub, known as Keys.
 The two locations are only 1.3 miles apart on West Sunset Boulevard.

 Film producer Elie Samaha opened a new Roxbury in Hollywood in 2011, but this club has also closed.
+Samaha later announced another revival of the Roxbury, to open in San Diego in late 2025, but the launch of this iteration of the club was also scrapped for reasons that remain unclear.